R0CKESH/ProductBrowserApp/README.md

 # Product Browser App (Kotlin Multiplatform)

-This is a Kotlin Multiplatform Mobile (KMM) application built for the Revest Solutions technical assignment.
+This is a Kotlin Multiplatform Mobile (KMM) sample application.

 The application is a product catalog browser built using Kotlin Compose Multiplatform, targeting both Android and iOS from a single, shared codebase.
 It features a rich, category-based UI, search, filtering, and a modern, scalable architecture.